mohammadmahdinoori/Nowruz-at-SemEval-2022-Task-7/README.md

 ```

 #### Parameters
-- `encoderPath`: path of the pre-trained transformer which should be taken from the Huggingface model zoo.
+- `encoderPath`: path of the pre-trained transformer which can be either a path from the Huggingface model zoo or a path to a local folder which contains the saved pre-trained transformer.
 - `dimKey`: the key of the hidden dimension size of the selected transformer which can be found in the config of the model. (to find this value just load the pre-trained model yourself and then print the value of `model.config`, However it is mostly `hidden_size` or `d_model`)
 - `customEncoder`: the pre-trained transformer model object
 - `customDim`: this is an int value which is the hidden dimension size of the pre-trained transformer